 Internship Program

-Peninsula Humane Society & SPCA Internship Program provides a unique opportunity to gain experience in a fast paced shelter environment.
-This hands-on program is designed to mentor and cultivate your understanding and knowledge of care for domestic animals and wildlife.
+Peninsula Humane Society & SPCA Internship Program provides a unique opportunity to gain experience in a fast-paced shelter environment.
+This hands-on program is designed to mentor and cultivate your understanding and knowledge of care for domestic animals and native wildlife.
+Behavior Internships are located at the Burlingame shelter and Wildlife Care Internships are located at the Saratoga shelter (opening spring 2024).

 Requirements for PHS/SPCA internships, including duration and hours per week, vary by internship program and can be found in the descriptions below.
 Upon successful completion of an internship, participants will receive a Certificate of Completion and Letter of Recommendation.
-Internships are unpaid volunteer positions, and submitting an application does not guarantee inclusion in the program.
+Internships are unpaid volunteer positions, and applying does not guarantee acceptance in the program.

 • Minimum of 18 years of age and a high school graduate